duffman/cm-node-tree/demodoc.md

 # Zynaptic Node
-Zynaptic Node is a FAST, LIGHTWEIGHT **Type Script** implementation of a data contaomer for working with Hierarchial Data sets, (parent -> child relational data) such as **XML** ,**JSON**, **YAML**, **Directory Strutures** and so on.
+Zynaptic Node is a FAST, LIGHTWEIGHT **Type Script** implementation of a data container for working with Hierarchial Data sets, (parent -> child relational data) such as **XML** ,**JSON**, **YAML**, **Directory Strutures** and so on.